valkriaine/Factor_Launcher_Reboot/README.md

 # Factor Launcher

-Factor Launcher is an upcoming Android Launcher inspired by the original Windows Phone 7 design, supporting Android 5.0 to 11.
+Factor Launcher is an upcoming Android Launcher inspired by the original Windows Phone 7 design, supporting Android 5.0 to 11

+(App shortcuts are not supported on devices running Android 7.0 and below since shortcuts were introduced in Android 7.1)

 Download the [Newest apk](https://github.com/Valkriaine/Factor_Launcher_Reboot/releases/download/0.4.8-alpha/debug-v0.4.8.apk)